 Of course, Jesus did all this knowing that He, as incarnate God, could raise Himself up from the dead.
 The Law requires death as the penalty for sin, but it doesn’t say the death has to be permanent.
 So Jesus rose again on the third day, demonstrating that He will raise up from the dead all who avail themselves of the benefits of His sacrifice.

 Jesus sacrificed Himself, not to appease His Father’s anger, but to express His Father’s love, by demonstrating to us that He really is who He claims to be.
 Because of His resurrection, we can be sure that if we trust in Him, we will be truly saved in the resurrection on the last day.

 If you are persistently glum…

 This theory can lead people to think that persistent depression and guilt feelings are normal or even spiritual.
 They aren’t.
 If you are beset with the feeling that God is always mad at you, you might just be depressed.
-See your physician about any depression that lasts more than two weeks, especially if it’s ‘just the way you are’ throughout your life.
+See your physician about any depression that lasts more than two weeks, especially if it’s just the way you are"The Concise Lexicon of Christianity" throughout your life.
 Long-term depression is a medical problem that your doctor can fix rather easily.

 If you think that God is mad at you for some incident that happened recently, and it isn’t normal for you to feel this way, it’s probably a spiritual problem.
 You may want to seek pastoral counseling.
 If your pastoral counselor encourages you to think that God is persistently mad at you, get another counselor.
 God is love, and it is not His will that anyone be lost.
 According to 1 Timothy 1:15, Paul is the world’s worst sinner, so you can’t be any worse off in God’s eyes than Paul—yet Paul was made an apostle!